debitoor/debitoor-api-docs/pages/authentication.md

 # Web App Flow

-Follow the directions below to retrieve an API `access_token` from your web app using OAuth 2.0.
+Follow the steps below to retrieve an API `access_token` for your web app using OAuth 2.0.
 An access token allows your app to make requests to Debitoor on behalf of a user.

-## 1. Redirect user to the Debitoor authorize page:
+## 1. Redirect the user to the Debitoor authorization page
-From your web app you should add a link to the following page:
+From your web app, add a link to the following page:

 ```plain
 GET https://app.debitoor.com/login/oauth2/authorize?client_id=YOUR_CLIENT_ID&response_type=code
 ```

-**Request Parameters:**
+**Request parameters:**

-- **client_id** (required) - The client ID you received from Debitoor when you registered your app.
+- **client_id** (required): The client ID you received from Debitoor when you registered your app.
-- **response_type** (required) - The type of response.
-For web flow use the value `code`.
+- **response_type** (required): The type of response.
+For the web flow, use the value `code`.
-- **redirect_uri** (optional) - URL encoded URL in your app where users will be sent after successful authorization.
-If not supplied the user will be sent to the callback URL you specified when registering your app.
+- **redirect_uri** (optional): URL-encoded URL in your app that users will be directed to following authorization.
+If not specified, the user will be sent to the callback URL you specified when registering your app.
 Note that the host and port of the redirect_uri must be exactly the same as the app's callback URL.
-- **lang** (optional) - Language Code.
-Determines the language of the authorize page.
-Defaults to en-US.
+- **lang** (optional): Language code that determines the language of the authorization page.
+By default set to en-US.

 **Schema:**